Type:

 Just so there will not be too many expectations for this sermon at the outset, let me say that we are not going to learn that whenever the people of God fall sick, they can pray and be healed.
 That is not at all what Hezekiah’s prayer teaches us.
 But it does teach us some very crucial things about how we are to pray and what we are to expect from the Lord as we pray.

 In order to profit from this prayer we have to look at exactly what the problem is that Hezekiah faces that leads him to pray as he does.
-What are the problems in Hezekiah's life?
-The first problem is the obvious one: he's sick!
-He's very sick.
+What are the problems in Hezekiah’s life?
+The first problem is the obvious one: he’s sick!
+He’s very sick.
 He is miserably sick.
 If we had read a little further in chapter 20, we would see that the prophet Isaiah is told to make a paste out of figs to rub on what appear to be ulcers on his skin.
 This is really a miserable, wasting kind of disease that has struck a relatively young Hezekiah.
 Hezekiah is 39.
 Yet he is sick with a sickness unto death.
-He has only been on the throne 14 years.
+He has only been on the throne for 14 years.

 As if that sickness were not enough, he has a prophet come to him and say to him that he had better set his affairs in order for he will surely die.
 This is not the kind of pastoral visit that most of us look for when we are sick.
-Here the great prophet Isaiah comes with this word of doom: –no word or encouragement, no word of hope, simply this word of doom.
+Here the great prophet Isaiah comes with this word of doom: –no word of encouragement, no word of hope, simply this word of doom.

 And yet as we look more closely at this story of Hezekiah, we begin to see that his sickness is only a part and expression of a deeper problem that he wrestles with in prayer.
 It is not just his sickness that worries Hezekiah and drives him to prayer.
 At a deeper level, he is worried about what this sickness says about the faithfulness and reliability of God and his promises.
 One of the things we see as we study this story of Hezekiah is that was a man who knew the Bible and its promises intimately.
 His mind and heart were filled with the Scriptures and as he meditated on the Scriptures, he knew that the Lord had made certain promises to Israel.
 He knew that when the Lord had set Israel apart to be a showcase for his redeeming work among the nations, God had made a promise to Israel — a promise expressed, for example, in Deuteronomy 4:39, 40.